nesrineD/n26-challenge/README.md

 ### Run the Application
 mvn spring-boot:run
 ### Specs
-The Rest Client "HTTPRequester" was used for running the HTTP Requests
+The Rest Client HTTPRequester was used for running the HTTP Requests **Transactions:

-* Transactions:
-Add a transaction ( with timestamp in the last minute):
+*Add a transaction ( with timestamp in the last minute):

 #### Request
 ```
 POST http://localhost:8080/transactions